A new category of communication has arrived…It’s called “Business Messaging” and it’s designed for busy professionals and business owners.

-You can only access a client's message history -- not calls, notes, payments, or anything else relevant to that client
+- Can only access a client’s message history — not calls, notes, payments, or anything else relevant to that client

-A way some business owners get around this is to shell out $500+ on a new phone (for "business"), and then permanently carry around 2 devices with them at all times: one for business, one for pleasure.
+A way some business owners get around this is to shell out another $500+ on a new phone (for “business”).
+Then you’re permanently stuck carrying around 2 devices at all times: one for business, one for pleasure.

 These days are now over.

-Business Messaging keeps all your client communication in a central, mobile location, allowing you instant and organized access to all your customer's needs.
+Business Messaging keeps all your client communication in a central, mobile location.
+This will give you instant and organized access to all your customer’s needs.
 This makes your life less stressful while keeping your clients happily attended to.